dr-riz/interviews/rogers/README.md

 Initial assessment:
 - dblp has about 2,600 records
 - scholar has about 64,261 records
+- attributes: title, author, venue, year
+- metadata: id, row_id
 - While datasets are suffixed by ".csv", they are not plain text ".csv" files.
 - In addition to columns, author names are also separate by comma
 - At times, fields are missing e.g. ID, year

 Domain Knowledge:
-- a publication with the same exact title and authors cannot be published at two venues in the same year, and any other year for that matter
+- a publication with the same exact title and authors cannot be published at two venues in the same year, or any other year for that matter
 - order of author names matters as it shows the amount of their contribution
 - it is rare to have authors with the same last name with publications with the same title, year and venue
 - both short and long version of venue names are acceptable e.g. VLDB and Very Large Databases.
 Consequently, two citations using short or long are the same if the other attribute values are same.
+- titles and authors' last names are not shortened.
+Only the venue
-- author names, title and year are usually enough to uniquely identify a publication
+- With above, I claim that author names, title and year are usually enough to uniquely identify a publication

 ### 1st mvp